great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

                 psycopg2.OperationalError: FATAL:  password authentication failed for user "my_username"
                 FATAL:  password authentication failed for user "my_username"

-            **Note**: In the current example, the yaml configuration will only create a connection to the Datasource for the current session.
-After you exit python, the Datasource and configuration will be gone.

         #. **Save the config.**

-            Once you are satisfied with the config of your new Datasource, you can make it a permanent part of your Great Expectations setup by copying it into the ``datasources`` section of your ``great_expectations/great_expectations.yml`` file.
+            Once you are satisfied with the config of your new Datasource, you can make it a permanent part of your Great Expectations setup.
+            First, create a new entry in the ``datasources`` section of your ``great_expectations/great_expectations.yml`` with the name of your Datasource (which is ``my_redshift_datasource`` in our example).
+            Next, copy the yml snippet from Step 3 into the new entry.

+            **Note:** Please make sure the yml is indented correctly.
+This will save you from much frustration.

 ----------------
 Additional Notes